slatedocs/slate/source/includes/_sites.md

 title | string | Name of the site reference | string | Textual site reference, consisting of tagName and tagValue project_id | integer | Project under which to add the site.
-Required unless provided in URL.
+Required unless provided in URL. id_column | string | ID column which is being used as an identifier when importing data to the platform.

 `ID` and `created_at` have to be empty, otherwise the values get overwritten, or the request may result in an error.